-The income tax amount owed must be paid in two installments beginning with the first taxable year following the date of the withdrawal of the unit from the integrated rental program.
+The income tax amount owed must be paid in one or two installments, whichever applies, beginning with the first taxable year following the date of the withdrawal of the unit, the first taxable year following the cease of operations or any other date provided by law.

-Line 1 - Enter the total excess of credit notified by the Director, or in the case of condohotels, the total of income tax debt according to the formula previously mentioned.
+Line 1 - Enter the total excess of credit notified by the Director, the Secretary or the Board, or in the case of condohotels, theatrical business, business closing operations or rental housing projects for low income families, the total of income tax debt according to the formula previously mentioned or established by law.

-You must indicate the name of the entity, the employer identification number and check on the block corresponding to the type of investment credit claimed in excess, in accordance to its classification and based on the Act under which it was claimed.
+You must indicate the name of the entity, the employer's identification number and check on the block corresponding to the type of investment credit claimed in excess, in accordance to its classification and based on the Act under which it was claimed.

-Line 3 - Multiply line 1 by 50%.
-Transfer the result to Part 4, line 23 of the return.
+Line 3 - Multiply line 1 by 50% and enter the result here.
+Transfer the result to Part 4, line 24 of the return.
 In case that you had paid part of the recapture of excess of credit in the previous year, enter the difference owed.